 - Some claim MCT oil may be Thermogenic though the research on this claim is mixed, there is some support that a meal with medium chain triglycerides have a greater effect on diet-induced thermogenesis than long-chain triglycerides [7,8]

 Yes, We’re Talking Butter Here and Grass-Fed Matters

 Having meat or butter (or ghee) that is “grass-fed” has been quite a buzz lately.
 Like usual, we have to ask, is there some credibility to this claim or is it just an over-hyped trend?
 Especially when it comes to butter, isn’t it just a hunk of fat anyways?

 When digging into the research, it is clear why having grass-fed butter matters.
-Comparing butter from pasture/grass-fed cows versus cows housed indoors and fed a manufactured mix of grass, maize, and “concentrates” shows vast differences with pasture-fed cows having significantly better quality.
+Comparing butter from pasture/grass-fed cows versus cows housed indoor and fed a manufactured mix of grass, maize, and “concentrates” shows vast differences with pasture fed cows having significantly better quality.
 A few of the highlights include: